We’re here to help.

 What happens at the end of a forbearance?
 Will there be a lump sum due?

-Carrington services mortgage loans for investors, and any repayment options available at the end of the forbearance period will be dictated by investors, insurers and applicable laws, including the CARES Act.
+Carrington services mortgage loans for various investors, and any repayment options available at the end of the forbearance period will be dictated by investors, insurers and applicable laws, including the CARES Act and state laws.
 After the forbearance plan is over, the next steps are based on your unique circumstances.
-A lump sum may be an option, but is not the only option.
-Options include:

-- Pay it as a lump sum – if your financial situation allows, the simplest option is to pay back the amount owed as a lump sum and pay off the amount you owe at one time.
+- Reinstatement (Pay it as a lump sum) – if your financial situation allows, the simplest option is to pay back the amount owed as a lump sum and pay off the amount you owe at one time.
 We know this isn’t always possible for customers.

 - Repayment plan – over a set number of months, you’ll pay an extra amount in addition to your normal monthly payment to cover the amount you owe from the forbearance.